 THE SAMUEL FILE

-YEARS AT MICHIGAN STATE: Third.
+YEARS AT MICHIGAN STATE: Fifth.
 Joined staff on Feb.
 11, 2011, from Central Michigan.

 PREVIOUS COACHING EXPERIENCE: College - Graduate assistant coach at Nebraska-Omaha (1998-2000); graduate assistant coach at Arizona (2001-02); defensive backs coach (2003-04) and outside linebackers coach/special teams coordinator (2005) at Nebraska-Omaha; wide receivers at Southeast Missouri State (2006); the offensive coordinator and running backs coach at Nebraska-Omaha (2007); wide receivers coach at North Dakota State (2008-09); wide receivers coach at Central Michigan (2010).